The guidelines below set out the most appropriate way of negotiating services with Aboriginal individuals, organisations and groups.

 The payment should be appropriate and take into account travel to the event, the time and complexity of the service – along with the profile of the event.

-The Department of Aboriginal Affairs has developed guidelines for government agencies to consider when engaging Aboriginal people for cultural performances, or when conducting a Welcome to Country, Smoking Ceremonies or other Aboriginal cultural protocol.
+The NSW Government has developed A guide to Aboriginal cultural protocols for NSW government sector events to consider when engaging Aboriginal people for cultural performances, or when conducting a Welcome to Country, Smoking Ceremonies or other Aboriginal cultural protocol.

 Fee for Service

 Note: The schedule below is only a guide and sets minimum fees for a range of Aboriginal cultural services.